Pablo Reinoso (footballer)

-Pablo César Reinoso Ojeda (born 18 December 1985) is a Chilean footballer as a goalkeeper.
+Pablo César Reinoso Ojeda (born 18 December 1985) is a Chilean former footballer who played as a goalkeeper.

-Born in Llay Llay, Reinoso began his career at the youth ranks of Colo-Colo.
-After of fail to be promoted to Colo-Colo's first team, in January 2005, he try out with Chilean Primera División professional team Deportes Puerto Montt and was signed by that club.
-After of only play three games with Puerto Montt during the seasons 2005 and 2006, Reinoso was released of the club.
-In July of the same year, he joined amateur club Rayo del Pacífico.

-After of play for clubs of second division like San Luis Quillota and Naval, Reinoso in December 2009, was signed by Audax Italiano.
-In 2011, he abandoned the club and joined to Unión Española as back-up for Eduardo Lobos.

 Club career

 Early career

 Born in Llay Llay, Reinoso traveled to Santiago for began his career ar Colo-Colo football academy at very young age.
 After years in the academy, he fail to be promoted to the first adult team.

 In January 2005, aged 19, Reinoso joined as professional player to the Chilean Primera División club Deportes Puerto Montt as back-up of the first-choice goalkeeper Carlos Espinoza.
-His opportunities in the team were very limited, due to the good performances of his teammate Espinoza in the goal.
+His opportunities in the team were very limited, playing just three games, due to the good performances of his teammate Espinoza in the goal.
 Remaining until May 2006 in the city of Puerto Montt, after his bad spell in that club, Reinoso joined Tercera División amateur club Rayo del Pacífico.
 After spells in San Luis Quillota in the 2007 and Trasandino in the next season, he moved to Naval in January 2009.